GlaxoSmithKline Pharmaceutical Outcomes Fellowship

-Applications should be e-mailed to
+Applications should be e-mailed to:

 Division of Pharmaceutical Outcomes and Policy

-Following review of application materials, applicants may be invited to interview at UNC and GSK.
+Following the review of application materials, applicants may be invited to interview at UNC and GSK.
 The School will facilitate travel to Chapel Hill for applicants invited to interview.
 Interviews will be held in early January.